lmfsabaricos/2DMultiplayerTankGame/README.md

 ## Version of Java Used:
 Java SE Development Kit 8u271
 ## IDE used:
-IDE used: IntelliJ IDEA Community Edition 2020.3
+IntelliJ IDEA Community Edition 2020.3

 ## Steps to Import project into IDE:
 1. Download and install IntelliJ IDEA.